 If you find your cat acting extra restless, try hiding some of their favorite toys for a couple of weeks.
 Reintroducing these toys will be exciting and fun for your perma-bored kitty.

 5. Try Introducing Your Cat To Dogs

 Do you have a loner rebel of a cat?
-What do you do to insure she stays mentally stimulated and properly socialized?
-Let us know in the comments.
+What do you do to insure they stay mentally stimulated and properly socialized?
+Let us know in the comments below!